hltcoe/concrete-stanford/README.md

 Communication annotatedWithStanford = pipe.process(withSections);
 ```

-`annotatedWithStanford` is a `Communication` with the output of the system
+`annotatedWithStanford` is a `Communication` with the output of the system, including
-- sentences, tokenizations, entity mentions, and entities.
+sentences, tokenizations, entity mentions, and entities.

 Running as a command-line program
 ---